-Loss allowances for expected credit losses on financial assets which are held at amortized cost are recognized on the initial recognition of the underlying asset.
-As permitted by IFRS 9, the loss allowance on trade receivables arising from the recognition of revenue under IFRS 15 are initially measured at an amount equal to lifetime expected losses.
+Loss allowances for expected credit losses on financial assets which are held at amortised cost are recognised on the initial recognition of the underlying asset.
 Allowances in respect of loans and other receivables (debtors) are initially recognised at an amount equal to 12-month expected credit losses.
-Allowances are measured at an amount equal to the lifetime expected credit losses where the credit risk on the receivables increases significantly after initial recognition.
+Where the credit risk on the receivables has increased significantly since initial recognition, allowances are measured at an amount equal to the lifetime expected credit loss.